 - Example 5: your website is hacked and malware or phishing software is installed.
 Your hosting company suspends your account without warning.

-Are you confident that in any of these scenarios, you relocate your website within 24 hours???
+Are you confident that in any of these scenarios, you can relocate your website services within 24 hours???

 Website Risk Management